RafaelRamirez21/RafaelRamirez21/README.md

 ##### NOW

-- ✨Learning react;
+- ✨Learning AI;
-- Working in a movie app with react;
+- Working on backend with django;

 ##### BIO